- Pneumococcal infections are common in people living with HIV, even with higher CD4 cell counts.

 It may be recommended you go back to your doctor six weeks after the start of your symptoms to check that the infection hasn’t caused long-term damage.

 The British HIV Association recommends that people living with HIV should be vaccinated against pneumococcal disease.

-The vaccine is administered via an injection into muscle.
-This can be uncomfortable, and you may have some pain and swelling around the injection site for a few days.
+The pneumococcus vaccine is administered via an injection into your upper arm muscle.
+This can be uncomfortable, and you may have some pain and swelling around the injection site for a few days afterwards.
 The vaccine can also cause a mild, flu-like illness lasting a few days.
 Generally, only one dose is needed.
 (People with chronic kidney disease or who have reduced spleen function may benefit from a ‘booster’ dose after five years.)
 The vaccine is about 50 to 70% effective in preventing pneumococcal disease.